beautiful-atoms/beautiful-atoms-docs/docs/source/getting_started/installing/index.rst

         .. note::
-            - Due to a `bug in anaconda <https://github.com/ContinuumIO/anaconda-issues/issues/11994>`_, replacing conda environment may cause issue with DLLs.
+            - Due to a `bug in anaconda <https://github.com/ContinuumIO/anaconda-issues/issues/11994>`_, replacing conda environment may cause an issue with DLLs.
               ``install.py`` falls back to use ``pip`` and no new conda envionment is needed in this case.
             - In step 2, if Blender is installed at a non-default location, find its python bundle and provide the path to ``install.py``.
-              For example if Blender version 3.1.0 is installed to ``%UserProfile%\Blender``, run step 3 with:
+              For example, if Blender 3.1.0 is installed to ``%UserProfile%\Blender``, run step 3 with:

               .. code-block:: dosbatch